 - United Healthcare: 90 days from the date of service

-For more information about timely-filing visit the payer’s website and look under the provider section for timely filing deadline.
+For more information about timely filing visit the payer’s website and look under the provider section for a timely filing deadline.
 It’s very important to know the deadlines for carriers in your state.
 Holding claims can result in non-payment due to timely filing.